Winter storms sow more chaos, shut down much of Portland

 The largest outages by far were in Michigan, where more than 820,000 customers were without electricity, mostly in the state's southeast corner.
 Power lines and trees were shrouded in ice.
 DTE Energy said some outages could last through the weekend.

-Afternoon temperatures in the 40s were expected to melt the ice, but DTE said it was bracing for more broken lines.
+Afternoon temperatures in the 40s (above 4.4 Celsius) were expected to melt the ice, but DTE said it was bracing for more broken lines.

 “A quarter-inch of ice on an electrical system is the equivalent of a baby grand piano hanging on those wires,” said Trevor Lauer, the president of DTE’s electric arm.